 Classic French Salade Niçoise

-Dorie Greenspan's delicious version of this classic French salad!
+Dorie Greenspan's delicious version of this classic French salad that originated in Nice!

 Ingredients